-In the Mountain Management Division we are engaged in educational research regarding forest management and its utilization, including forest disaster prevention and wood resources mainly in the Chubu area mountains.
-We undertake practical application of the basic science of the Mountain Comprehension Division.
+In the Division for Managing Mountains we are engaged in education and research regarding forest management and its utilization, including forest disaster prevention and wood resources mainly in the Chubu area mountains.
+Our focus is on the practical application of the basic science investigated in the Division for Managing Mountains.

-We are working on a broad range of issues related to climate change, including the fixed amount of carbon dioxide in the forests and its circulation, the melting of permafrost and soil erosion in Japan and around the world, and water resources and the water environment at the source areas in the mountains.
-We hope to provide knowledge that will be beneficial to understanding the climate and mountain environment relationship and methods for its management through these issues.
 Japan’s central mountainous region and its surroundings are home to some of the highest elevations in Japan.
-The mountains that make up this area near Japan’s central fault line are characterized by their extreme steepness and brittleness and the mixture of mountains formed from volcanic activity mixed among them.
+The mountains that make up this area near Japan’s central fault line are characterized by their extreme steepness and brittleness and the mixture of mountains formed from volcanic activity.
 Scientific efforts in mountain disaster prevention are very important in an area such as this.
-Our efforts toward landslides that frequently occur in steep mountainous areas scientifically elucidate their mechanism and we are conducting educational research that incorporates on-site observation and experimentation.
+Our efforts to elucidate the mechanisms of landslides, which frequently occur in steep mountainous areas, incorporate on-site observation and experimentation.
 In addition, in a country like Japan with a large number of volcanoes, responsive measures to landslides are a necessity, as are conservation activities that harmonize with the surrounding environment.
-Here, we are addressing this issue starting with elucidating vegetation succession and the factors that define it.
-In addition to thorough field observation, we are broadening the range of education research by conducting simulations based on those observations.
+We are addressing this issue by investigating the factors influencing vegetation succession and the factors that define it.
+In addition to thorough field observation, we are broadening the range of education and research by conducting simulations based on those observations.

 The forest at the Mountain Science Center’s Ikawa Forest Station where landslides frequently occur on the steep mountain surface.